mssa-ccad18/modern-web-app-pattern-dotnet/README.md

 # Modern web app pattern for .NET

-> :mega: **Got feedback?** Fill out [this survey](https://aka.ms/eap/mwa/dotnet/survey) to help us shape the future of Enterprise App Patterns and understand whether we're focusing on the business goals and features important to you.
-[Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839)

 The reference implementation provides a production-grade web application that uses best practices from our guidance and gives developers concrete examples to build their own Modern Web Application in Azure.
 This repository specifically demonstrates a concert ticketing application for the fictional company Relecloud, embodying the modern web app pattern with a focus on .NET technologies.
 It guides developers through a simulated migration from an on-premises ASP.NET application to Azure, detailing the architectural changes and enhancements that capitalize on the cloud's strengths during the initial adoption phase.

 This project has [a companion article in the Azure Architecture Center](https://aka.ms/eap/mwa/dotnet/doc) that describes design patterns and best practices <!--and [a six-part video series (YouTube)](https://aka.ms/eap/mwa/dotnet/videos) that details the modern web app pattern for .NET web app -->.
 Here's an outline of the contents in this readme: